 Wall art & Mirror

 I think it’s quite obvious that by introducing any wall decor like print images, maps, photos, or original artwork on a wall, it adds a personal character to the room.
 It adds an element of interest, therefore choose something that will bring a smile on your face.
 Similarly, a mirror adds depth and charm in a bedroom.
-I can’t imagine a bedroom without them, unless the outdoor views are out of this world.
+(And you could read this post of mine on how to choose the perfect mirror).
+So, I can’t imagine a bedroom without them, unless the outdoor views are out of this world.

 Textiles are a fab way to introduce comfort, warmth, pattern, color and textures to your bedroom.
 Use an area rug to add a sense of luxury and warmth.
 All-the-while, the great thing about bed linen, is that you can change it as often as you please and hence, never get bored of your bedroom’s decoration.
 Choose fabrics that create contrasts in terms of both pattern prints and colors.
 If you like classic values, then an all white bed linen might be just perfect.